IAMColumbia/Game-Design-Resources/README.md

 The resources are written in Markdown, a lightweight markup language, that is great for embedding code snippets.
 Here are a couple references for learning Markdown:

 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - 3 minute read that explains the syntax.
-- [Interactive Tutorial](https://www.markdowntutorial.com) - an interactive tutorial that walks you through writting markdown.
+- [Interactive Tutorial](https://www.markdowntutorial.com) - an interactive tutorial that walks you through writing markdown.